ten7/hosting-drupal-on-kubernetes/lab03_statefulsets.md

 Deployments fulfill most needs we have for running workloads on Kubernetes.
 Deployments, however, assume that each pod is temporary, replaceable, and arbitrarily scaleable.
 This is why pod names created from a Deployment each start with the Deployment name, but end in a random series of characters.
 Deployments are said to be "stateless" by default.
 Sometimes, however, we *do* need something stateful, such as a file server or a database.
 For that, we have Statefulsets.

+In this lab, we'll:
+* Create a Statefulset and Service for a MySQL database
+* Work with Statefulset-managed pods, and see how they differ from Deployment-managed pods.
+* Use a Volume Claim Template to provision a persistent volume with our Statefulset.
+* Test the operation of our database.

 ## Creating a Statefulset

 A Statefulset works like a Deployment in most cases.
 The only difference is in how it is provisioned and what capabilities are available to it.
 We can create Statefulsets using `kubectl`.